Weilichen-del/secondproject/README.md

 to display weather based on the current location.
 Attached is the link for your reference https://openweathermap.org/api

 - i will be using a image background with minimal css to dislay the font and etc.
+- I will add a condition whereby if no region is detected, it will get the country weather.